 vt-c-inbox-qualify¶

-Pre-qualify inbox items and show pending proposals dashboard.
-Scans intake/pending/ for active proposals, then analyzes inbox articles, categorizes them, and routes to knowledge library, intake proposals, or archive.
+Sync GitHub issues, show pending proposals dashboard, then pre-qualify inbox items for the intake pipeline.
+Fetches open issues via gh, checks for new comments on processed issues, scans intake/pending/ for active proposals, then analyzes inbox articles and routes them to knowledge library, intake proposals, or archive.

 Plugin: core-standards